-Occasionally a student may need to charge and this is allowed up to \$5.00.
-Until payment is received, the student will be given an alternative meal consisting of a vegetable plate.
+After two charges students must pay the balance before they may charge again.
+Until payment is received, the student will be given an alternative meal consisting of a peanut butter sandwich and milk.

-Library
+Students must remain in the cafeteria until they are dismissed to return to class.
+Disruptive behavior will not be tolerated in the cafeteria.
+Students are not allowed to leave campus for lunch.
+Parents that bring lunches for students must bring them to the office.
+Students cannot leave the building to get the lunch.
+Also, students are not allowed to take food or drink out of the cafeteria.
+[For more information, see policy CO(LEGAL).]

+Media Center/Library

-The library is a learning laboratory with books, computers, magazines, and other materials available for classroom assignments, projects, and reading or listening pleasure.
-The library is open for student use during class time with teacher supervision.
+The Media Center is a learning laboratory with books, computers, magazines, and other materials available for classroom assignments, projects, and reading or listening pleasure.

+The media center is open for student use during class time with teacher supervision.
 Lost library books and fines must be cleared before report cards are given out.

-Students may use the computers in the library once the Acceptable Use Agreement form is signed by both the student and parent and turned in to the office.
+Students may use the computers in the media center once the Acceptable Use Agreement form is signed by both the student and parent and turned in to the office.
+No food or drink is allowed in the Media Center.